shivatejapecheti/Twitter-Live-Feed-Analysis-and-Streaming-for-Movies/README.md

 ### Visualization:

 + MongoDB Charts: MongoDB Charts is utilized for the creation of visualizations providing insights into tweet distribution, user engagement, and sentiment about movies.

+## Project Components

+## Prerequisites:

++ Ensure you have the necessary Python packages installed (Tweepy, TextBlob, PyMongo, etc.).
++ Set up a Twitter Developer Account and obtain API credentials.

+Twitter API Authentication:

++ Create a Twitter Developer Account.
++ Create an application under your project and obtain authentication credentials.
++ Store the credentials in a config.ini file.

+MongoDB Setup:

++ Create an account in MongoDB Atlas.
++ Create a database and configure network accessibility.
++ Obtain the MongoDB URI connection string.

+## Running the Project:

+Execute the provided Python script.
+Access the MongoDB database and explore the collections (movie_TV and Temp_collection) for stored tweets.